-Once their lower order needs are met and people are able to truly pursue higher order needs, then religious influence and power wanes which is a powerful trend you are seeing within Europe especially within the Nordic countries (whose populace is the happiest and best educated in the world) where non-believers are the fastest growing (a)religious demographic.
+Once their lower order needs are met and people are able to truly pursue higher order needs, then religious influence and power wanes which is a powerful trend you are seeing within Europe especially within the Nordic countries (whose populace is the happiest and best educated in the world, and has the lowest level of poverty in the world) where non-believers are the fastest growing (a)religious demographic.

 There is a reason people become more liberal and non-religious after they go to college.
 Students in college learn much more about the world and are exposed to many more ideas and people from around the country and from around the world which makes the world seem smaller and less scary.
 It harder to dehumanize and fear a people you have met or fear something you understand.
 This is really why conservatives strike so hard against education.
 It gets rid of your ignorance and fears so that you are harder to control.
 Without ignorance, suffering, and fear they have very little to hold on to in order to maintain control over people.
 Here are some modern anti-intellectual religious signs to help give you an idea that this mentality is alive and well within conservative religious circles.